-- Our investment model and our cash incentive plan encourage our employees to focus on creating a stable, predictable stream of investment income over multiple years, rather than focusing on current year revenue at the expense of succeeding years. - The distribution of compensation among our core compensation elements has effectively balanced short-term performance and long-term performance. - · Our cash and equity-based incentive awards in conjunction with management efforts focus on both near-term and long-term goals. - Our cash and equity-based incentive awards contain a range of performance levels and payouts, to discourage executives from taking risky actions to meet a single target with an all or nothing result of compensation or no compensation.
+- Our business model and our cash incentive bonus plan encourage our employees to focus on creating a stable, predictable stream of income over multiple years, rather than focusing on current year revenue at the expense of succeeding years. - The distribution of compensation among our core compensation elements has effectively balanced short-term performance and long-term performance. - Our cash and equity-based incentive awards in conjunction with management efforts focus on both near-term and long-term goals. - Our cash and equity-based incentive awards discourage executives from taking risky actions to meet a single target with an all or nothing result of compensation or no compensation.

 Our executives are encouraged to hold a meaningful number of Common Shares pursuant to our stock ownership policy.
-Based upon this assessment, our Nominating Committee believes that our Company-wide compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on us.
+Based upon this assessment, our Nominating Committee believes that our Company-wide compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on us

-2021 Advisory Vote on Executive Compensation; Continuing Shareholder Engagement
+2023 Advisory Vote on Executive Compensation; Continuing Shareholder Engagement

-At our 2021 annual meeting of shareholders, our advisory vote on say-on-pay received strong support from our shareholders (approximately 94% of votes cast).
+At our 2023 annual meeting of shareholders, our advisory vote on say-on-pay received strong support from our shareholders (approximately 94% of votes cast).

 The Nominating Committee views as important the continuing dialogue with our shareholders on compensation and other governance matters.
-The results of the Company's 2021 advisory vote on say-on-pay represent positive support for the named executive officers' compensation, but we continue to review our compensation program such that it recognizes the business environment in which the Company operates, control costs, is transparent, and enables employees to make informed decisions.
-We anticipate continuing our shareholder engagement efforts following the 2022 Annual Meeting and in advance of our future annual meetings.
+The results of the Company's 2023 advisory vote on say-on-pay represent positive support for the named executive officers' compensation, but we continue to review our compensation program such that it recognizes the business environment in which the Company operates, control costs, is transparent, and enables employees to make informed decisions.
+We anticipate continuing our shareholder engagement efforts in advance of our future annual meetings.